HelloLindo/DRIL/Pong_DRIL/README.md

-# Yuling Wu's Undergraduate Thesis Experiment - Pong Game
+# The Undergraduate Thesis Experiment - Pong Game
 This is an Experiment about *Dynamically Rule-Interposing Deep Reinforcement Learning and Rules Generalization*.

 The idea is about proposing a method that combines both knowledge representation and DRL.